csingleman/GitPractice/gitcheat.md

 then we commit it to github: git commit -m "message about the commits" or without comments: git commit Push file to get it onyl github

-if I add more changes to the file that has been committed, I must recommit the file and push again.
+if I add more changes to the file that has been committed, I must readd then recommit the file and push again.
 Once that is done, I will have a list of commits on git hum matching with the file.